jessequiroga/gatsby-blog/content/stash/pragmatic-problem-solving/index.md

 #### Why?

 It comes back to the ladder reference (3).
-There's a good chance you've learned something valuable during the problem solving process and it's important that you share it, there's something comforting about it, it encourages others to do the same and is beneficial to your company culture.
+There's a good chance you've learned something valuable during the problem solving process and it's important that you share it.
+There's something comforting about it, it encourages others to do the same and it will give your culture a boost.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I&#39;ve had multiple people tell me they thought security work / CTFs were out of reach for them but my streams showed them otherwise <br><br>you climb the wall and you drop down a ladder for those behind you</p>&mdash; bletchley punk (@alicegoldfuss) <a href="https://twitter.com/alicegoldfuss/status/1142872874832674818?ref_src=twsrc%5Etfw">June 23, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>